mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

     >[!NOTE]
     >
     >Even if you define several decision scopes, only one API request is simulated.

+## Define simulation settings

+1. Click **[!UICONTROL Settings]**.

+1. In the **[!UICONTROL Deduplication]** section, you can choose to allow duplicate offers accross decisions and/or placements.
+It means that multiple decisions/placements may get assigned the same offer.

+    >[!NOTE]
     >
-    >All De-duplication flags are enabled by default for simulation, which means that the decision engine allows duplicates and thus can make the same proposition accross multiple decisions.
+    >All Deduplication flags are enabled by default for simulation, which means that the decision engine allows duplicates and thus can make the same proposition accross multiple decisions/placements.
 Learn more on the [!DNL Decisions] API request properties in [this section](../api-reference/decisions-api/deliver-offers.md).

+1. In the **[!UICONTROL Simulation response format]** section, you can choose to include metadata in the code view.
+Check the corresponding option, and select the metadata to include.

+    >[!NOTE]
+    >
+    >When turning on the option, all items are selected by default.

+1. In the **[!UICONTROL API for simulation]** section, select the API you want to use: **[!UICONTROL Hub]** or **[!UICONTROL Edge]**.

+1. In the **[!UICONTROL Context data]** section, you can add as many elements as needed.

+    >[!NOTE]
+    >
+    >This section is hidden if you select Edge API in the section above.

+1. Click **[!UICONTROL Save]**.

 ## View simulation results